-View, browse and sort the ever-growing list of sessions by pass type, track, and format.
-With this Session Scheduler, you can build your schedule in advance and access it during the show via export or with the GDC Mobile App, once live.
-Sessions do fill up so please arrive early to sessions that you would like to attend.
+Sessions do fill up and seating is first come, first serve, so arrive early to sessions that you would like to attend.
 Adding a session to your schedule does not guarantee you a seat.